OmengU/quap/documentation/documentation.typ

 ```
 ]
 == Game Flow
 The last major area to explore in the implementation section is the logic behind the Game itself.
-While also making use of a small #acr("REST") #acr("API"), the majority of the communication between the various participants in a game is handled with SignalR.
+While also making use of a small #acr("REST") #acr("API"), the majority of the communication between the various participants in a Game is handled with SignalR.
 Said communication is handled via a series of messages, which occur throughout the different stages of a Game.
+The following sequence diagram shows all messages in the chronological order they occur in.
+Details about the implementations of certain messages will be shown further down in this section.
 #figure(image("images/architecture/gameFlow.svg", height: 18cm), caption: [Game Flow Sequence Diagram], supplement: "Figure", kind: "image")
 === Models/DTOs
 similarity to the Quiz data, information about Games is also stored in Models and transmitted using #acr("DTO")s.
 To be specific, the addition of two new Models was required to properly structure the necessary data.